bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

 	User interface elements outside of a Bokeh plot such as sliders, drop down menus, and buttons.
 Events and updates from widgets can inform additional computations or update Bokeh plots.
 Widgets can be used both in standalone applications or with the Bokeh server.
-For examples and additional information, see :ref:`userguide_interaction`.
+See :ref:`userguide_interaction` for examples and additional information.

 ----

 .. _userguide_output_methods:

-Output Methods
+Output methods
 --------------

-As we will see demonstrated frequently throughout the User Guide, there are various ways to generate output for Bokeh documents.
-The most common for interactive usage are:
+Bokeh offers a variety of ways to produce interactive output with the following two methods being the most common:

 ``output_file``
-    For generating simple standalone HTML documents for Bokeh visualizations.
+    Generate simple standalone HTML documents for Bokeh visualizations.

 ``output_notebook``
-    For displaying Bokeh visualizations inline in Jupyter/Zeppelin notebook cells.
+    Display Bokeh visualizations in Jupyter/Zeppelin notebooks.

-These functions are most often used together with the ``show`` or ``save`` functions.
-Scripts that output with these typically look something like:
+You'll usually use these methods together with the ``show`` or ``save`` functions.
+Here's an example.

 .. code-block:: python